After going through breast cancer treatment over 20 years ago in 1993, I had a lot of questions.

 I wondered: What are the drivers behind breast cancer and other cancers?
 What can we do to prevent cancer from developing?
 What progress are we making towards better treatments with fewer side effects?

 It was very hard to find reliable information on these questions that put what was going on into context.
 Everything was presented as a “breakthrough” but all those breakthroughs didn’t seem to be getting us very far.

 I also was turned off by fundraising campaigns that “celebrated survivors,” and I wondered how I could contribute time or dollars more effectively to make a difference.

 After a second diagnosis of early stage breast cancer in 2005, I got involved as a volunteer with several breast cancer organizations and took the National Breast Cancer Coalition’s Project LEAD course, which trains advocates in the basics of breast cancer science.

-Drawing on my knowledge from Project LEAD, I’ve served as a patient advocate reviewer on panels reviewing breast cancer research proposals for the Department of Defense Breast Cancer Research Program and the California Breast Cancer Research Program.
+Drawing on my knowledge from Project LEAD, I’ve served as a patient advocate reviewer on many panels over the years since then reviewing breast cancer research proposals for the Department of Defense Breast Cancer Research Program and the California Breast Cancer Research Program.